binli123/dsmil-wsi/README.md

 **Prepare the patches.**
 >We will be using [OpenSlide](https://openslide.org/), a C library with a [Python API](https://pypi.org/project/openslide-python/) that provides a simple interface to read WSI data.
 We refer the users to [OpenSlide Python API document](https://openslide.org/api/python/) for the details of using this tool.
->The patches could be saved in './WSI/TCGA-lung/pyramid' in a pyramidal structure for the magnifications of 20x and 5x.
-Run:
+>The patches could be saved in './WSI/TCGA-lung/pyramid' in a pyramidal structure for two magnification levels.
+The first magnification level is level 0, which corroesponds to 40x.
+For example, to extract patches at 20x (level 1) and 5x (level 3) magnifications, run:
 ```
-  $ python WSI_cropping.py --multiscale=1
+  $ python deepzoom_tiler.py -m 1 3
 ```
->Or, the patches could be cropped at a single magnification of 10x and saved in './WSI/TCGA-lung/single' by using:
+>Or, the patches could be cropped at a single level magnification and saved in './WSI/TCGA-lung/single'.
+For example, extract patches at 10x magnification:
 ```
-  $ python WSI_cropping.py --multiscale=0
+  $ python deepzoom_tiler.py -m 2
 ```

 **Train the embedder.**